-Paul Falcone describes three components of the performance review cycle in his book 2600 Phrases for Effective Performance Review: Goal setting and planning, ongoing feedback and coaching, and appraisal and reward.
-Ensure the meeting is a collaborative effort that is employee-focused by allowing the employee to review their own work—and even the employers—before giving feedback.
+Paul Falcone describes three components of the performance review cycle in his book 2600 Phrases for Effective Performance Review, "Goal setting and planning, ongoing feedback and coaching, and appraisal and reward."
+Your annual review process may need to be reviewed if it does not align with these three elements.

 Here are some tips on how to update and upgrade your annual review process:

 Change the time of year of your annual reviews.

 Some companies plan their annual reviews during project-heavy quarters or close to the holiday seasons when work can be hectic and minds a bit scrambled.
 Managers should have the autonomy to change the time of year annual reviews are performed.

 You can also do an office poll to ask employees about the best time for annual reviews, given their workload.

 Consider giving employees more feedback throughout the year instead of waiting for an annual review to discuss their strengths and weaknesses.
 Schedule regular 1-on-1 check-ins or monthly meetings to discuss an employee's current goals, recent wins, and helpful feedback.
 This makes the review process less looming and allows an employee to work on weaknesses beforehand.

 Ensure employees can give feedback as well.

 Employee feedback is a vital part of the annual review process.
 It allows employees to share information about their work experience and may even give managers insight into why an employee is succeeding and, in some cases, needing more support.